-The tower has 3 observation points at varying heights, a rotating restaurant (called CN Tower 360 restaurant) and additional bistros and cafes within the complex.
+The tower has 3 observation points at varying heights, a rotating restaurant (called CN Tower 360 restaurant), and additional bistros and cafes within the complex.
 In addition, the CN Tower is open all year round, meaning you can easily include it in your winter travel itinerary to Toronto.

 Another activity to do in Toronto is to visit the Toronto Islands.
-Center, Hanlan and Ward’s Islands are located on Lake Ontario and are only a few minutes away by ferry from downtown.
-During the wintertime, the ferry only goes to Ward’s Island, about 15-minute trip, and you can buy tickets at the Jack Layton Terminal.
+Center, Hanlan, and Ward’s Islands are located on Lake Ontario and are only a few minutes away by ferry from downtown.
+During the wintertime, the ferry only goes to Ward’s Island, about a 15-minute trip, and you can buy tickets at the Jack Layton Terminal.

 While visiting the Toronto Islands might be best suited for the summertime, as they are very charming and offer many outdoor activities – even a beach – it is still worth visiting in the winter even if only for a short time.
 Once at the Toronto Islands, you have the most beautiful view of Toronto’s skyline with the tall buildings and the CN Tower cutting across the sky.